rufferson/ashs/README.md

 otherwise switches radios in sequence WL/BT->wl/BT->WL/bt->wl/bt->WL/BT

 Additionally, OWLD does not perform actual hardware switch unless bits 0 and 2 are not zero (either of them is set) making dry run.
-ACPI code is however implemented with error (as per my understanding) making LAnd instead of And.
-That means that OWLD never works.

-The driver makes a workaround for that by temporarely setting WAPF to 0 and restoring it after OWLD.

 also see modinfo asus-nb-wmi on how to set WAPF from userspace

-- \_SB_.ATKD.CWAP - Change WAPF
+- \_SB_.ATKD.CWAP - Change WAPF - this call is used by ACPI for WMI set.

+Note: CWAP uses bitwise OR to set bits in WAPF - that means you can only set bits, not clear them.
+So once WAPF is non-zero you can never reset it back.
+Only after reboot.

 - \_SB_.ATKD.IANE - sends ACPI key event